 The 85th percentile speed is the speed at which 85 percent of the drivers are driving at or below, and is typically thought to determine a reasonable posted speed limit of a given roadway.
 The remaining 15 percent of drivers above the 85th percentile are the minority of drivers who are considered to be exceeding the reasonable speed.
 Posted speed limits are often set at the 85th percentile speed but can be set lower where high volumes of pedestrians and bicyclists are present.
-Where observed 85th percentile speeds are higher than the posted speed limit the roadway is a good candidate for installation of traffic calming measures.
-On average, observed speeds along W. 30th Avenue are 7 mph higher than the posted speed limit, 6 mph higher on E. 33rd Avenue, and 2 mph higher on 32nd W. Avenue.
+The roadway may be considered eligible for installation of traffic calming measures if the observed 85th percentile speeds exceed the posted speed limit by more than 6 miles per hour.
+On average, observed speeds along W. 30th Avenue are 7 mph higher than the posted speed limit and 6 mph higher on E. 33rd